davide-alghi/typo3-cookieconsent-plus/Documentation/Setup/Page Setup/Index.rst

 Steps
 ====

+.. rst-class:: bignums

 #.
-Edit the Page you have to set as cookie-dependent
+Edit the page you have to set as cookie-dependent

 #.
-Go to 'Access' tab
+Go to :guilabel:`Access` tab

 #.
-Click on 'Is cookie-dependent' checkbox
+Tick the :guilabel:`Is cookie-dependent` checkbox

    .. image:: ../../Images/setup_001.png
       :class: with-shadow
       :width: 400px
       :alt: setup
    |
 #.
-A 'Refresh required' confirmation is showed: click 'OK'
+A :guilabel:`Refresh required` confirmation is showed: click :guilabel:`OK`

    .. image:: ../../Images/setup_002.png
       :class: with-shadow
       :width: 400px
       :alt: setup
    |
 #.
-Select 'Conditions evaluation type':
+Select :guilabel:`Conditions evaluation type`:

-   * *show if ALL conditions*
+   * | :guilabel:`show if ALL conditions`
+     | :superscript:`makes the page visible if all conditions are verified: statistics and marketing`
-   * *show if AT LEAST ONE condition*
+   * | :guilabel:`show if AT LEAST ONE condition`
+     | :superscript:`makes the page visible if at least one of conditions is verified: statistics or marketing`
    |
 #.
-Set show-conditions on Statistics, Marketing cookies status
+Set conditions on statistics/marketing cookies status

-   * *any value*
+   * | :guilabel:`any value`
+     | :superscript:`always true`
-   * *denied*
+   * | :guilabel:`denied`
+     | :superscript:`true if statistics/marketing cookies are denied`
-   * *accepted*
+   * | :guilabel:`accepted`
+     | :superscript:`true if statistics/marketing cookies are accepted`
    |

    .. image:: ../../Images/setup_003.png